Rider suffers catastrophic injuries after being thrown from horse on beach

 He did not return home for almost 18 months, spending nine months in a rehabilitation home.

-“I knew I was seriously injured as soon as I hit the ground and have had to fight for every small piece of progress I have made since,” said Lourens.
+“I knew I was seriously injured as soon as I hit the ground and have had to fight for every small piece of progress I have made since, it has been extremely painful and humiliating to be unable to care for myself. ” said Lourens.

-“I’m completely dependent on others and I am mostly wheelchair bound.
+“I’m completely dependent on others and I am mostly wheelchair bound, Even making coffee is now an impossible task.
 It has destroyed my life and left me unable to work.

 “My life is completely unrecognizable to what it was the day we stepped onto that beach.
 My life, and that of my wife, was ruined.